rwsayaman/TCGA_PanCancer_Genotyping_Imputation/QualityControlAnalysis/README.md

 7. Calculate heterozygosity within each ancestry cluster, and filter samples with excess heterozygosity. https://www.cog-genomics.org/plink/1.9/basic_stats#ibc

 	a.
-Using downloaded ancestry assignments, calculate heterozygosity (--het) by filtering for samples (--keep) within each of the European (EUR), African (AFR),  East Asian (EAS) and Admixed American (AMR) ancestry clusters.
+Calculate heterozygosity (--het) vs. missingness (--missing) rates.

+	* **Run code:** "qsub_plink_whitelist_imiss_het.txt"

 	b.
-Calculate heterozygosity means and standard deviations in each ancestry cluster.
+Using downloaded ancestry assignments, calculate heterozygosity means and standard deviations within each of the European (EUR), African (AFR),  East Asian (EAS) and Admixed American (AMR) ancestry clusters.

 	c.
 Plot the log10 proportion of missing genotypes against heterozygosity rates with mean +/-3*SD for each ancestry cluster for QC.
-See Figure 1b from (Chambwe, Sayaman et al., 2022).
+See Figure 1b.

 	d.
-Remove samples (--remove) with heterozygosity >3*SD above the mean for each ancestry cluster.
+Flag samples with heterozygosity >3*SD above the mean for each ancestry cluster; remove individuals as part of 8b sample filtering.

+**Note:** Samples with low heterozygosity are expected for certain ancestry groups and are not removed.

 **Note:** Not all TCGA samples have self-reported race and ethnicity data.
-Ancestry can be calculated based on Principal Component Analysis (PCA) of germline data (--pca).
-In (Sayaman et al., 2021) initial ancestry calls were made based on Partition Around Medoids (PAM) clustering with k=4 using the first 3 principal components as described in  ((Sayaman et al., 2021), (Carrot-Zhang et al., 2020) 2020).
+Initial ancestry cluster assignments can be calculated based on Principal Component Analysis (PCA) of germline data (--pca).
+In (Sayaman et al., 2021) initial ancestry calls were made based on Partition Around Medoids (PAM) clustering with k=4 using the first 3 principal components as described in (Sayaman et al., 2021), (Carrot-Zhang et al., 2020).

-**Note:** Samples with low heterozygosity are expected for certain ancestry groups and are not removed.
+ 	* **Run code:** "qsub_plink_whitelist_geno_mind_unique.indv_chr.auto.txt"

-8. Select a representative sample for each individual with replicate samples.
+ 8. Select a representative sample for each individual with more than one sample.
 Conduct final filtering steps for all autosomal SNPs across the set of unique individuals.

 	a.
 Restrict to autosomal chromosomes by excluding all unplaced and non-autosomal (--autosome).

 	b.
-Preferentially select blood-derived normal samples; for those with more than one blood-derived sample, retain the samples with higher call rates (--keep).
+Create a final list of samples to include in the study (--keep).
+Exclude samples flagged in 7d for excess heterozygosity.
+For individuals with more than one sample, preferentially select blood-derived normal samples; for those with more than one blood-derived sample, retain the samples with higher call rates.

 	* **Run code:** "qsub_plink_whitelist_geno_mind_unique.indv_chr.auto.txt"